You can configure the project settings according to your needs. For this, go to the tab.

 Note: if this option is enabled, it overrides the effect of the Skip untranslated strings option.

 - Export only approved translations – only texts that are both translated and approved will be included in the exported translation files.

-- Automatically fill in the regional dialects – useful when the project is translated into the language dialects (e.g. Portuguese, Brazilian).
-Translations from Portuguese will be automatically copied to untranslated strings in Portuguese, Brazilian during the download.
+- Automatically fill in the regional dialects – useful when the project is translated into the language dialects (e.g. Spanish, Argentina).
+Translations from Spanish will be automatically copied to untranslated strings in Spanish, Argentina during the download.

 - Add custom language codes – use custom language codes for the exported translation files.
 This will keep the exported file structure consistent.

 - You can map as many languages as you need.
 Click Add Mapping to add another custom code.